Positively Mindful

 ― Byron Katie, Loving What Is: Four Questions That Can Change Your Life

 Ok, you ready?
 Got some negative beliefs driving your pain?
 Think of one now - a belief about yourself or a judgement about someone else.
 Where are you playing a victim?
-Here’s the guide to T.H.E W.O.R.K:
+Here’s the guide to STOP and T.H.E W.O.R.K:

 T: TRUE: Is it true?

-Ask yourself “what am I thinking that is making me feel this way?”Write it down or speak it.
+Ask yourself “what am I thinking that is making me feel this way?”
+Write it down or speak it.
 Then inquire if it’s true.

 We may be so convinced, that our honest answer for now is yes.
 So let’s get really clear.
 Only facts are true - is this fact or opinion?
 It can only be one.
 It’s either a yes or no, in this situation.